• SAS Events

 Course Satisfies Learning Goals

-1. Obtain factual and conceptual knowledge in fundamentals of cell biology and development (with a hint of neuroscience) that will provide a strong foundation for success in advanced training and professional careers.
+1. Obtain factual and conceptual knowledge in the fundamentals of cell biology and development (with a hint of neuroscience) that will provide a strong foundation for success in advanced training and professional careers.

-2. Develop an ability to summarize, integrate and organize information.
+2. Develop an ability to summarize, integrate, and organize information.

 Exams, Assignments, and Grading Policy